-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose a half-cent today to $2.958, one day after a 14-day streak of increases totaling 7.9 cents ended when the price dropped one-tenth of a cent.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County increased a half-cent today to $3.986, one day after remaining unchanged.

 Photo: Getty Images

 Copyright 2021, City News Service, Inc.